mathworks-ref-arch/matlab-azure-services/_sources/Blob.md.txt

 % configureCredentials is a convenience method that simplifies creating a credentials
 % argument for the client's builder.
 In this case a Connection String is used to
 % authenticate.
-Other authentication methods may required different build steps,
+Other authentication methods may required different build steps. credentials = configureCredentials(fullfile(AzureCommonRoot, 'config', 'settings_ConnectionString.json'));
-% e.g. setting an endpoint
-credentials = configureCredentials(fullfile(AzureCommonRoot, 'config', 'settings_ConnectionString.json'));
 builder = builder.connectionString(credentials);